eure/bobo/README.md

-Slack Bot template for Golang.
+bobo is Slack Bot Kit with flexibility for Golang.

 # Install